stefaniecg/stefaniecg.github.io/bib_dis/main.md

 If we succeed to go through the initial discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
 Each session will have a topic and a central question we want to answer with the group by reading specific verses of scripture.
 The _bible discovery_ is an already existing tool used to read the bible with non believers [|8|](#references).
-We will use its structure and prepare specific bible topics of _John's Gospel_ and target people mainly reached on on the streets, and therefore we call it _street bible discovery_.
+We will use a slightly modified version of its structure, prepare specific bible topics of _John's Gospel_.
+As we target to use this for people mainly reached on the streets we call it _street bible discovery_.
 The reason to use John's gospel is because we already give this material, so there is no need to acquire further material.
 Even though, we prepare specific verses and structure for the meeting, we will rely on the guidance of the Spirit for its execution.
 Therefore, the structure, topic, question is a guide that can be adapted.

 - **Expected Outcome**:
 Take the _lost_ we reach on the streets to (at least) the stage of _connected lost_.
-In the long run, we would encourage them to repent, be baptized, and to receive the holy Spirit, to become _believers_ [(Acts 2:38)](https://my.bible.com/bible/59/ACT.2.38).
+In the long run, we would encourage them to repent, be baptized, and to receive the Holy Spirit, to become _believers_ [(Acts 2:38)](https://my.bible.com/bible/59/ACT.2.38).
 But that can only be done by God, so prayer and leading of the Spirit is central to our method.

 - **Target audience**: